elloop/elloop.github.io/_posts/technique/programmer_should_know/programming_style/2015-3-18-c_programming_style_of_linux_kernal.md

 ---
-layout:post
+layout: post
-title:Linux kernel coding style
+title: Linux kernel coding style
 ---
 Annotation from Chris Lott:

 This is file 'CodingStyle' from the Linux kernel source area.